TorchJD/torchjd/README.md

 # ![image](docs/source/icons/favicon-32x32.png) TorchJD

-TorchJD is a library enabling Jacobian descent with PyTorch, to train neural networks with multiple objectives.
-It is based on the theory from [Jacobian descent](https://arxiv.org/pdf/2406.16232) and several other related publications.
+TorchJD is a library enabling [Jacobian descent](https://arxiv.org/pdf/2406.16232) with PyTorch, to train neural networks with multiple objectives.
 The full documentation is available at [torchjd.org](https://torchjd.org).

 ## Installation